grid reference TM 163 446Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 closed probably before 1735, definitely before 1830

-The Royal Oak was a large inn which stood roughly where today's HMV shop is.
+The Royal Oak was a large inn which stood roughly where today's Superdrug shop is.
 It's said to have been here in Victorian times, though precise dates are unknown and there is some doubt about this claim.
 It's one of three pubs of this name to have existed in the town over the centuries, the others being in Northgate St and Felixstowe Road.

 This is one of only 24 inns recorded in a town assessment of 1689.

 There is a great degree of uncertainty about the dates this inn was open, as it isn't clear which historical records relate to this and which to the Northgate Street inn.
 However, we do have this document:

 In Northgate Street, a corner house standing on the right hand side of the passage leading to the Church of St Mary at the Tower, was until lately known as the "Royal Oak."
 It is chiefly remarkable for its antiquated appearance, and a highly ornamental corner post, which represents on one of its faces a smith striking upon an anvil, and on the other a well executed carving of a man's bust, with elaborate carved work below, makes it specially interesting.
 Not so very long ago the house was occupied as a private dwelling, to which primitive state it has again returned.
 A house of far greater importance, bearing the same sign, was many years ago situate in Tavern Street, where it occupied part of the site upon which Mr. Corder's drapery establishment now stands.The old inns and taverns of Ipswich: their memories and associations, Evelyn White, C. H., Proceedings of the Suffolk Institute of Archaeology and Natural History, Volume IV, 1886